w3c/wai-website/pages/about/groups/task-forces/pronunciation.md

 ## Current work

-The Spoken Presentation Task Force supports the deliverables of the [Accessible Platform Architectures Working Group](/about/groups/apawg/).
+The Spoken Presentation Task Force supports the deliverables of the [Accessible Platform Architectures (APA) Working Group](/about/groups/apawg/).

 For details of the current work, see: